matteocarnelos/kademlia-go/docs/report.md

 Finally, we enabled the Public IP support in order to remotely access the VM and login to the Portainer dashboard.

 ## System Architecture

 _[To be defined]_

 ## Limitations

 _[To be defined]_

 ## Conclusion

 _[To be defined]_

 ---

 ## Sprints

+The organization of the sprints will be divided by content.
+Each member of the group will take charge of a different objective, as usual in the world of technology companies.

+After an initial meetup, we decided to overall split the work in the following way: network formation will be held by Fernando Castell, object distribution will be carried out by Fernando Labra and node management and application interface will be done by Matteo Carnelos.
+Unit testing will be developed individually as the codebase grows.
+Last but not least, the report will be written as the project is progressing, meaning that every member of the group will have to add his individual part of the report while making any progress in the project.

+We now focus on each sprint, giving more detailed information.

 ### Sprint 0
+Our first priority when we were assigned this project was clear: a proper kademlia comprehension was mandatory.
+With that in mind, our first approach to the project was purely theoretical: reading kademlia paper, looking for more information on the internet and searching for some interesting videos on the internet were our first steps.
+After that, we had to make the work distribution, which will be presented later on this document.
+Afterwards, we started working to spin up a network of at least 50 containerized nodes.
+As presented on the paper, "the nodes do not have to carry any Kademlia-related software at this point", making the containerization section simpler in a way.

+#### Plan
+ * Individual and collective study of the Kademlia algorithm principles, applying them with the help of simplified examples
+ * Sprint planning and job partitioning
+ * Environment architecture planning, setup and testing
+ * Report writing and reviewing
+ * Demo code production

+#### Backlog
+ *

+#### Reflections
+This sprint was a simplistic

 ### Sprint 1
+#### Plan
+#### Backlog
+#### Reflections

 ### Sprint 2
+#### Plan
+#### Backlog
+#### Reflections